 The capacity for business continuity cannot be considered reliable until it has been properly exercised.
-Thus, the Information Security Division together with the IT Division conducted during 2020 two major tests aimed critical resources and important resources of the bank and a test of business resumption plans with the following objective - to ensure that the designated staff is informed and able to fulfill in due time the responsibilities and procedures described in their business resumption plans.
+Thus, the Information Security Division together with the IT Division conducted during 2021 two major tests aimed critical resources and important resources of the bank as well as a test of business resumption plans with the following objective - to ensure that the designated staff is informed and able to fulfill in due time the responsibilities and procedures described in their business resumption plans.